-Interview with Director Mark Datuin
+Interview with writer, director, and producer Mark Datuin

-I am here with Mark Datuin.
+Today on What On What’s Good with Jovin Tardif, I am here with Mark Datuin.
 We met through several acquaintances.
 He may not know this, but I was honoured to meet him.
 His friends speak very highly of his skill set as a writer, director, producer, singer, and much more.
 I decided to take it upon myself to see if he would like to have a quick conversation.

 1. When did you know you wanted to be in the film industry?
 How did you start in the business?

 I got into filmmaking by accident.
 Before I was a screenwriter I was a songwriter and music composer.
 Eight years ago I decided to try my hand in screenwriting, gathering some close friends to film a YouTube video.
 The project turned out to be a bigger deal than originally intended and there I was on Day 1, directing a film with absolutely no idea what I was doing.
 It was that experience, and the realization that it’s possible to love what you do, that pushed me to become a better filmmaker.

 2. Do you film a particular genre or have you tried different genres?